 Find out how we can help represent your child.
 Simply fill out the FREE Case Evaluation form and we will contact you.

-Connecticut Bullying Laws
+Know The Connecticut Bullying Laws

 In an act that calls attention to Connecticut’s commitment to our children, the state legislature passed An Act Concerning the Strengthening of School Bullying Laws in July 2011, becoming one of the earlier adopters of provisions for cyber-bullying and off-campus behavior.